 The Syrian front in the wider georeligious war

-[Note: I wrote this piece in 2013 as the British Government sought Parliamentary approval to intervene military in Syria.
+[Note: I wrote this piece in 2013 as the British Government sought Parliamentary approval to intervene militarily in Syria.
 The subsequent years of stalemate in the gruesome civil war have been catastrophic for Syrian people and society].

 Some people have asked for my opinion about whether Britain should ‘intervene’ in the Syrian Civil War, and it’s a question I’ve been interested in for the past 2 years.
 So, after the events of the past week, I’ve decided to pen some thoughts.